Elemanor/astro/src/content/services/city-of-toronto-sump-pump-rebate.md

       - Made payable to property owner
       - Maximum $1,750 for sump pump
       - Can apply for multiple devices
-  - title: "Approved Installations and Costs"
+  - title: Approved Installations and Costs
     content: |
       **What's Covered by the Rebate:**